HJTC’s Supplier Code of Conduct

 A process to identify the legal compliance, environmental, health and safety (areas to be included in a risk assessment for environmental health and safety are production areas, warehouse and storage facilities, plant/facilities support equipment, laboratories and test areas, sanitation facilities (bathrooms), kitchen/cafeteria and worker housing/dormitories) and labor practice and ethics risks associated with supplier’s operations.
 Determination of the relative significance for each risk and implementation of appropriate procedural and physical controls to control the identified risks and ensure regulatory compliance.

-Written performance objectives, targets and implementation plans to improve the supplier’s social and environmental performance, including a periodic assessment of the supplier’s performance in achieving those objectives.
+Written performance objectives, targets and implementation plans to improve the supplier’s social environmental ,and health and safety performance, including a periodic assessment of the supplier’s performance in achieving those objectives.

 Programs for training managers and workers to implement suppliers’ policies, procedures and improvement objectives and to meet applicable legal and regulatory requirements.